USDA Business Loans in New Mexico

 Fresno, California-based community bank offering SBA 7(a) loans, commercial real estate, agricultural lending, and business banking.
 Serves California's Central Valley and beyond.

-USDA Business & Industry (B&I) loans provide government-guaranteed financing for rural businesses.
-Similar to SBA loans but for rural areas, they offer competitive terms for business acquisition, real estate, equipment, and working capital in communities with populations under 50,000.
-In New Mexico, 4 lenders currently offer USDA financing with loan amounts from $50K to $25M and rates typically ranging from Variable or fixed, competitive.
+USDA Business & Industry (B&I) loans are lender-made, government-guaranteed loans for businesses in eligible rural areas.
+They can cover real estate, equipment, business acquisition, and working capital, with terms tied to use of proceeds and underwriting that looks a lot like a bank loan plus USDA eligibility.
+In New Mexico, 4 lenders currently offer USDA financing with loan amounts from $50K to $10M and rates typically ranging from Fixed or variable, negotiated with lender.

 New Mexico's economy is significantly driven by federal installations including Los Alamos and Sandia National Laboratories, along with growing energy production in the Permian Basin.
 The state's film tax incentives have stimulated production-related commercial development.